OpenApoc/OpenApoc/README_HOTKEYS.txt

 - [Numpad 1379] show only roads/tubes that have an outgoing connection in this direction
 - [Numpad 28] show only tubes that have an outgoing connection down [2] or up [8]
 - [Numpad 0] show all roads/tubes again
+- [Numpad 5]
+  - For tubes, switch between showing only tiles with defined tube passability, or to also include tiles belonging to buildings
+  - For roads, switch between showing only tiles marked as "road", or to also include tiles marked with road direction

 Battlescape Mouse:
 * [Alt] When giving moving orders, makes unit keep facing to the target (making unit strafe or move backwards)